Alternatively use `pip`.

 Options:

-: Analyze zones for specific table only--show-shards/--no-show-shards
+- --table, -t: Analyze zones for specific table only

-: Show individual shard details (default: False)
+- --show-shards/--no-show-shards: Show individual shard details (default: False)

 Example: